ShadowKnightMK4/OdinSearch/README.md

 #3 IN PROGRESS.
 CSV Support.
 I'm planning to adding ability o pipe matches to an CVS file to let users open up in Excel or OpenOffice at a later date.

+#4 IN PROGRESS  External Plugin Support.
+I'm playing with the idea of letting someone provide a C DLL for individual plugins for this console front end. - See the project "ExternalComsPlugin" in the solution file and the "OdinSearch_OutputConsumer_ExternUnmangedPlugin" in the C# "OdenSearch" project file

 ## Example Code
 ```
 using System;